killajoe/sway_tools/swaycast/README.md

 # joekamprad sway screencast helper (swaycast):

-needed packages: `sudo pacman -Syu --needed slurp wl-screenrec xdg-user-dirs`
+needed packages: `sudo pacman -Syu --needed slurp xdg-user-dirs`

 wl-screenrec currently only in AUR will be added to EndeavourOS repo in case of release

+`yay -S wl-screenrec`

 this tool let you select rectangle area of your screen [$mod+shift+y],and start recording that area.